Ride The Waves In These Uncertain Times

 1. My thesis is wrong if herding behavior does not exist and stocks are rising and falling 10% in a day due to fundamentals.
 I know it sounds absurd, but the extreme fundamentalist view is that markets reflect fundamental information.
 Therefore, the minute-by-minute moves must be rational and are not reflecting herding.

 2. My thesis also is wrong if herding behavior exists, but if herding behavior cannot be modeled using mathematics.
-Some propound the notion that even though the group animal behavior can be modeled with mathematics, that humans are somehow "special" and resist quantitative analysis.
+Some propound the notion that even though group animal behavior can be modeled with mathematics, that humans are somehow "special" and resist the quantitative analysis that can be applied to the animal kingdom.

 3. The third risk is perhaps the greatest.
 It's the risk that the natural herding behavior, which has been encouraged by Fed liquidity injections, makes the upward trend in nominal prices so strong, that getting in and out is fruitless.
 This position accepts herding behavior, accepts that Fed liquidity injections (the Fed "put") encourages it, but states that the phenomenon is so strong that one should just stay in.
-This notion of constant currency debasement is at the core of the success of many long-term real estate investors who accept that herding behavior creates crises, but also know that the government response to crises is - you guessed it - with more government liquidity interventions (which longer term encourage more herding or risk-seeking behavior).
+This notion of constant currency debasement is at the core of the success of many long-term real estate and equity investors who accept that herding behavior creates crises, but also know that the government response to crises is - you guessed it - with more government liquidity interventions (which longer term encourage more herding or risk-seeking behavior).

 There's another view that's being increasingly adopted among institutions, termed "quantamental."
 This method uses fundamental analysis to find superb companies, then, recognizing the manic depressive behavior of Benjamin Grahahm's famous Mr. Market, use algorithmic methods to enter and to exit.

-I think investors are starting to realize that the old myth that they have been told, that stock prices largely reflect fundamental data, is not completely true.
+I think that investors are starting to realize that the old myth that they have been told, that stock prices, over many years, largely reflect fundamental data, is not completely true.
 Stocks can rise for a decade, as we have seen, largely due to quantitative easing.
 Therefore, the market's rise is largely reflecting rising P/E ratios, not truly earnings growth.

 In an age of unprecedented governmental intervention, stock prices largely reflect the flow of liquidity around the world, and the over and under reaction to macro phenomenon as the herd of index and ETF investors stampede in and out of markets en-masse, creating large trends.